aws-samples/aws-hpc-tutorials/content/08-fsx-lustre/02-creates3-upload.md

 tags = ["tutorial", "lustre", "FSx", "S3"]
 +++

-In this step, you will create a new [AWS S3](https://aws.amazon.com/s3/) bucket , upload test data into it.
-This bucket will be linked in the next step to the FSx for lustre filesystem created in the previous step.
+In this step, you will create a new [Amazon S3](https://aws.amazon.com/s3/) bucket and upload test data in it.
+This bucket will then be linked to the FSx Lustre filesystem created in the previous step.

-You can create S3 bucket either via AWS console or via AWS Cli.
-For this lab you are going to use AWS cli to create S3 bucket and upload data.
+You can create S3 bucket either via AWS console or via AWS CLI.
+For this lab you are going to use AWS CLI to create S3 bucket and upload data.
 However, later on you will also be able to take a look at the S3 console to view the bucket and its contents.

 1. Navigate to your Cloud9 IDE and on the Cloud9 terminal create S3 bucket with unique name.